Bristol Harbour Railway: Heritage railway

 In 2006, Bristol Industrial Museum was closed and the site redeveloped into M Shed Museum of Bristol.
-The railway continues to operate between SS Great Britain Halt and the CREATE Centre, and in 2011 the railway became part of M Shed's working exhibits.
+The railway continues to operate between SS Great Britain Halt (but no longer to the CREATE Centre), and in 2011 the railway became part of M Shed's working exhibits.

 In 2010, Bristol City Council, in partnership with other local councils in the area, proposed that the route of the railway should be used for a bus rapid transit route to serve the south-west of the city.
-In early 2013, a review of alternative routes recommended a route along Cumberland Road, Commercial Road and Redcliff Hill as the best alternative.
+A review of alternative routes in 2013 recommended a route along Cumberland Road, Commercial Road and Redcliff Hill as the best alternative.
 This change of route means that the rapid transit buses would no longer use the railway.

-Some time before March 2017, the track and platform at Butterfly Junction (by the CREATE Centre) was removed due to work on the Bristol MetroBus system.
+The track and platform at Butterfly Junction (by the CREATE Centre) was removed before March 2017 due to work on the Bristol MetroBus system.

 The route to the CREATE Centre was further curtailed in December by severe subsidence that closed that section of the line and the adjacent Chocolate Path.
 The section collapsed into the New Cut in January 2020.
 Since the collapse, trains from the M Shed now travel a significantly shorter route that follows Museum Street, ending at a platform near to the SS Great Britain.